Baarilliant-ai/ReadMe/README.md

 ![](https://firebasestorage.googleapis.com/v0/b/reflect-prod.appspot.com/o/users%2Fj0U5ZwvyBWXo6Ag9TucfUoaCtfi1%2F736a1ac3b68c4d5ba0d4c061c9011f7d?alt=media\&token=7e121893-5fa9-416b-9613-88998e82ac9a)

+**Sharing Chats**: you can now share chats via the chat screen.
+When a chat is shared a point in time copy (The prompt and current chat content) is created, this link is public and as such cannot be undone.
+The chat will also be listed at Community (https://baarilliant.ai/share/):

 ## Now I have created Baa here's where I want it to go?

 - Desktop App everything local auth, storage and LLMs.
 Remove any cloud dependencies.